 In both cases, our algorithm estimates a minimum transfer time (including a safety buffer) between arrival and departure, and accounts for any required walking.
 You may need to adjust our estimates for your particular data.

 Also verify transfer times in major transfer stations where several lines meet or end, looking specifically at the difference between arrival and departure times.
 If you notice that our estimated minimum transfer time is too low (this is rare) or too high, you can fix this by providing a transfers.txt file (as explained in the GTFS spec) that describes transfer opportunities in your network.

 Test your feed with random queries

 Another way to test your feed is by using the random queries found in your GTFS validation report.
 The validation report Queries tab includes randomly generated Google Maps directions queries between pairs of stops in your feed.
 Use these queries to test and verify transit routing results for your feed, augmenting your own testing.

 Quality assurance review

-Once you’ve addressed any problematic warnings and are satisfied with the preview version of your GTFS feed, contact your Google team so that we can perform a quality assurance review of your feed.
+Once you have addressed any problematic warnings and are satisfied with the preview version of your GTFS feed, please contact your Google team so that we can perform a quality assurance review of your feed.
 We’ll report any potential issues that we find within your feed, and work together with you to resolve these issues.